bbuong/3Drec/README.md

 The code is written in Python 3

-These are required python packages (tested versions):
+These are the python packages required (tested versions):
 - keras     2.2.4
 - numpy     1.18.1
 - netcdf4   1.5.3